escobard/ethereum-apps/notes.md

 					- it then compiles the list of transactions into a block:
 						- this block is then validated, and it goes through a long process.
 							- this is the process known as MINING - the calculations taken to validate the block, are how users MINE a crypto currency.
+	6) Once transaction is confirmed, it sends the transaction data to the corresponding users

 ### From BASIC BLOCKCHAIN tutorial - This entire process can be shown here: https://anders.com/blockchain/block.html

 - SHA256 Hash:
 	- looks like a bunch of random numbers
-	- fingerprints of whatever you type, a tiny amount or a huge amount, you will always receive a hash that is exactly that long
+	- fingerprints of whatever you type, a tiny amount or a huge amount, you will always receive a hash that is exactly 64 characters long
+	- a HASH is an encrypted piece of data, could be as small as a single character, or as larger as the constitution of the united states.
+	- no matter what though, the RETURNED piece of data, or the hash number, is always 64 characters long.

 - In comparison to a BLOCK:
 	- a block is a SHA256 encrypted piece of data.